Here is a

 Question:

 How did William H. Bonney get the title of "Billy the Kid?"
 Answer: Well, since experience historians and genealogist can’t pinpoint Billy the Kid’s exact linage and roots and who his parents really were, his real birth name and birth date and etc, I doubt that you’ll be able to.
-As I just stated above, Billy the Kid’s family tree is an utter mystery and if you are going to tackle the matter I sincerely wish you luck (and I don't mean that sarcastically).
-The names McCarty, Bonney, and Antrim are common Irish names and which is why countless people are coming forward and saying they are related to the famous outlaw, but it takes more than just having the same last name or because family rumors say you have ties to Billy the Kid.
+As I just stated above, Billy the Kid’s family tree is an utter mystery and if you are going to tackle the matter I sincerely wish you luck.
+The names McCarty, Bonney, and Antrim are common Irish ands Scottish names and which is why countless people are coming forward and saying they are related to the famous outlaw, but it takes more than just having the same last name or because family rumors say you have ties to Billy the Kid.
 Unless you can prove a direct line and relation to Billy the Kid by official documents or hard evidence that is linked to what is already historical fact, historians and researchers aren’t going to bother with your claim.
 For instance, it’s a historical fact that Billy the Kid was in Lincoln County, NM in April of 1878 and there is hard evidence to back this up, so if your claim has him in Michigan at that time and having a fling with your great-grandmother I highly doubt historians will be convinced and willing to re-write history based on your claim.
 I don’t mean to tweak the nose of those who truly believe they are related to Billy the Kid, but the truth of the matter is if you can’t prove it with solid evidence your claim isn’t worth anything. -Menu

-Answer: The rifle is an 1873 Winchester and as for the revolver, it’s hard to tell since it’s hidden out of view in the holster, some researchers think it’s a single action Colt .44. -Menu Answer: Unfortunately, DNA testing cannot be done since Billy the Kid's remains were washed away in the Pecos River flood in September of 1904 and the grave was left unmarked for years until a new headstone was placed, and the chances of it being placed in the precise location of Billy the Kid's grave is slim to none.
+Answer: The rifle is an 1873 Winchester and as for the revolver, it’s hard to tell since it’s hidden out of view in the holster, some researchers think it’s a single action Colt .44. -Menu Answer: Unfortunately, DNA testing cannot be done since Billy the Kid's grave marker was washed away in the Pecos River flood in September of 1904 and the grave was left unmarked for years until a new headstone was placed.
+So the chances of it being placed in the precise location of Billy the Kid's grave is slim to none.
 As for Catherine Antrim's grave, that site too is in question since it was moved from its original spot in 1882, and it's not known whether her grave was actually exhumed and relocated to the present day grave site or just the grave marker was replaced.
 So it would be impossible to do a DNA test (or at least an accurate one) on two unreliable and "iffy" grave sites.
 So for obvious reasons, to match DNA from the wrong sources can really mess things up and should not be attempted.
 For more on this, see my web page The Controversy on the Billy the Kid DNA Investigation. -Menu

 Answer: Although the movies are the most popular on Billy the Kid and quite entertaining, just like all the rest, they are not historically accurate.
 The real life Billy the Kid was not like the Kid portrayed by Emilio Estevez in the movies.
 To really learn the difference between history and these two films, visit my History vs. Young Guns web page. -Menu

 Answer: They knew each other and were probably more than just merry acquaintances, but they weren’t “pals” or “gang members.”
 As for the story that Garrett and Billy the Kid concocted a plan to fake the Kid's death, it's not true.
-Any friendly relationship they had would've gone bad since Garrett was responsible for the deaths of Billy the Kid's closest friends, Tom O'Folliard and Charlie Bowdre.
+Any friendly relationship they had would've gone bad since Garrett was responsible for the deaths of Billy the Kid's closest friends, Tom Folliard and Charlie Bowdre.
 So I just can't believe that the revengeful Kid would just let that go.
 Let's not forget that the Kid killed two of Garrett's deputies, James Bell and Bob Olinger, during his daring escape from Lincoln.
-So again, I just can't believe Garrett would let that go either.
+So I just can't believe Garrett would let that go either.
 By the time of July 14, 1881 there was some bad blood between these two. -Menu

 Answer: The Billy the